-(c) "Total fees paid in cash" is the portion of the "Annual retainer for board membership and special committee" that the director elected to receive as cash.
-This amount is reported as "Fees earned" in the Director compensation table on page 144.
+(c) "Total fees paid in cash" is the portion of the "Annual retainer for board membership" that the director elected to receive as cash.
+This amount is reported as "Fees earned" in the Director compensation table on page 146.

-(d) "Total value of deferred share units" is the portion of the "Annual retainer for board membership and special committee" that the director elected to receive as deferred share units, as set out in the previous table on page 141.
-This amount plus the "Total value of restricted stock units" amount is shown as "Share-based awards" in the Director compensation table on page 144.
+(d) "Total value of deferred share units" is the portion of the "Annual retainer for board membership" that the director elected to receive as deferred share units, as set out in the previous table on page 143.
+This amount plus the "Total value of restricted stock units" amount is shown as "Share-based awards" in the Director compensation table on page 146.

-(e) The values of the restricted stock units shown are the number of units multiplied by the closing price of the company's shares on the date of grant, December 5, 2022 (\$72.62).
+(e) The values of the restricted stock units shown are the number of units multiplied by the closing price of the company's shares on the date of grant, December 4, 2023 (\$77.12).

-(f) Amounts under "All other compensation" consist of dividend equivalent payments on unvested restricted stock units and the value of additional deferred share units granted in lieu of dividends on unvested deferred share units.
-In 2022, D.W.
-Cornhill received \$18,330 in dividend equivalent payments on restricted stock units and additional deferred share units valued at \$17,514 in lieu of dividends on deferred share units.
+(f) Amounts under "All other compensation" consist of dividend equivalent payments on unvested restricted stock units, the value of additional deferred share units granted in lieu of dividends on unvested deferred share units, and the value of premiums paid by the company for accidental death and dismemberment (AD&D) insurance.
+In 2023, D.W.
+Cornhill received \$30,892 in dividend equivalent payments on restricted stock units, additional deferred share units valued at \$27,307 in lieu of dividends on deferred share units and insurance premiums of \$132.
+S.R Driscoll received additional deferred share units valued at \$585 in lieu of dividends on deferred share units and insurance premiums of \$88.
+J.N.
+Floren received additional deferred share units valued at \$585 in lieu of dividends on deferred share units and insurance premiums of \$88.
+G.J.
+Goldberg received additional deferred share units valued at \$585 in lieu of dividends on deferred share units and insurance premiums of \$88.
 K.T.
-Hoeg received \$21,918 in dividend equivalent payments on restricted stock units and additional deferred share units.
-W.T.
-Hoeg received \$21,918 in dividend equivalent payments on restricted stock units and additional deferred share units.
-N.C.
-Hubbs received \$14,976 in dividend equivalent payments on restricted stock units and additional deferred share units.
+Hoeg received \$33,776 in dividend equivalent payments on restricted stock units, additional deferred share units valued at \$51,526 in lieu of dividends on deferred share units, and insurance premiums of \$44.
+M.C.
+Hubbs received \$27,876 in dividend equivalent payments on restricted stock units, additional deferred share units, and insurance premiums of \$132.
 J.M.
-Mintz received \$21,918 in dividend equivalent payments on restricted stock units and additional deferred share units.
-J.M.
-Mintz received \$21,918 in dividend equivalent payments on restricted stock units and additional deferred share units.
-J.M.
-Mintz received \$21,918 in dividend share units.
+Mintz received \$33,776 in dividend equivalent payments on restricted stock units, additional deferred share units valued at \$46,189 in lieu of dividends on deferred share units, and insurance premiums of \$44.
 D.S.
-Sutherland received \$21,918 in dividend equivalent payments on restricted stock units and additional deferred share units. and additional deferred share units.
-Valued at \$69,295 in lieu of dividends on deferred share units.
-D.S.
-Sutherland received \$21,918 in divident equivalent payments on restricted stock units and additional deferred share units.
+Sutherland received \$33,776 in dividend equivalent payments on restricted stock units, additional deferred share units valued at \$68,356 in lieu of dividends on deferred share units, and insurance premiums of \$44.